kariamyasser/Duplicate-Requests-Chrome-Extension/README.md

 ### Step 2: Replace the URL Filter
 By default, the extension monitors all URLs.
-You can customize this:
-"<all_urls>" and replace it with your API URLs
+You can customize this "<all_urls>" in manifest.js and background.js and replace it with your API URLs

 ### Step 3: Load the Extension in Chrome
 1. Open Chrome and go to chrome://extensions/.